 Many beginners search for how to become a project manager with no experience in the UK.

-You may not start as a project manager immediately, but you can build your path step by step.
+You may not be able to start your career as a project manager immediately, but you can build towards it step by step.
+Develop practical skills, gain relevant experience, build a portfolio of work, and apply for realistic entry-level roles.

-- Move into project coordinator or junior project manager roles
+- Step into positions such as a project coordinator or junior project manager

-- Learning tools like Excel, Trello, Asana, Jira or Microsoft Project
+- Learning how to use Excel, Trello, Asana, Jira or Microsoft Project

 Career Path